Darxo/Hardened/README.md

 - **Fletcher** now sell roughly 5 times as many **Throwing Spears** but with a price multiplier of 1.5 (up from 1.0)
 - Nets sold by **Fletcher** now have a price multiplier of 2.0 (down from 3.0)
 - Any settlement which does not produce any regular item currently will count as producing **Crowns**, so their caravans will transport stacks of crowns instead of transporting nothing
+- Discovering a location now also discovers all factions belonging to it for the purpose of the Faction & Relation screen

 ### Attached Locations